enspyrco/crowdleague/.contributing/the-process.md

             - Add any helpful comments, e.g reasoning for design decisions, specific questions about design
             - Create an "input task" in asana
             - After 24 hr input time has ended, resolve any conversations (use real time chat if need be)
-            - When all conversations are resolved move onto step 4!
+            - When all conversations are resolved, create a Hifi wireframe!

         4. Create Hifi wireframe